 On this site:

 John Clayton helps businesses develop thought leadership materials.
-He writes and ghostwrites e-boooks, articles, case studies, white papers, reports, blogs, website text, and other types of documents.
+He writes and ghostwrites e-boooks, articles, case studies, white papers, reports, blogs, video scripts, press releases, website text, and other types of documents.
 John works from telephone interviews, decks, videos, transcripts, and other previous documentation to target a specific audience with a newly-created, vividly-voiced work that they will actually enjoy reading.
-(If you don't know what the phrase "thought leadership" means, you're probably not going to hire John, but you can get the gist from this article.)
+(If you're wondering if you should invest in thought leadership, look here.
+If you're wondering why you should do it with a ghostwriter, look here.)